4 Module 3: East Asian World Views

 The Zhuangzi, attributed to another legendary figure known as Zhuangzi (Chuang-tzu), is a series of anecdotes, written in prose, that illuminate aspects of seeking and realizing the Way, especially in terms of personal freedom.
 Many anecdotes deal with lessons on being, based on observation of skilled everyday craftsmen and working people.
 One famous anecdote concerns a butcher who is so in tune with the Way that his knife never goes dull.
 Another concerns an ancient tree that survives because its twisted trunk is of no interest to woodcutters.
 Possibly the most famous of the Zhuangzi tales is that of Zhuangzi and the butterfly.
 According to the story, Zhuangzi was sleeping beside a river when he dreamed of a butterfly.
 As he awoke, it was unclear to him whether he was really awake, or still dreaming.
 He wondered whether he was Zhuangzi dreaming of a butterfly, or a butterfly dreaming of Zhuangzi.
 This and many other stories in the Zhuangzi question the basic “realities” and perceptions of daily life that block realization of the Way.

 A painting of Zhuangzi dreaming of a butterfly.
-(Painting by Lu Zhi [–1576], under Public Domain)
+(Painting by Lu Zhi [–1576], believed to be under public domain in the U.S)

 As noted, the Three Teachings have co-existed and influenced each other for centuries in East Asia.
 Certain grounds of inquiry in Daoism are similar to those in Zen Buddhism, also concerned with the problems of self-realization and existence.
 In a more popular vein, once the Buddhist idea of reincarnation reached China, Daoist believers soon created the notion that Laozi has had many rebirths (in every succeeding age), even appearing in the form of Buddha.
 Guan Yin, the Buddhist “Goddess of Mercy,” sometimes appears in Daoist stories of the Eight Immortals (introduced below).
 The Zhuangzi also includes several anecdotes about the actions and thoughts of Confucius relating to the Way, especially thoughts about undivided will and concentration of spirit.
 In this passage, Confucius is reported to have made this remark on archery: